amazon-connect/amazon-connect-streams/Documentation.md

 var millis = contact.getStateDuration();
 ```
 Get the duration of the contact state in milliseconds relative to local time.
 This takes into
-account time skew between the JS client and the Connect backend servers.
+account time skew between the JS client and the Amazon Connect backend servers.

 ### `contact.getQueue()`
 ```